 - PDU Set Integrated Information, which indicates whether all PDUs of the PDU Set are needed for the usage of the PDU Set by the application layer in the receiver side.

-Provisioning of protocol description to assist UPF for the PDU Set information identification is defined in [55].
+Provisioning of protocol description to assist UPF for the PDU Set information identification is defined in TS 29.571 [55].

-PDU Set information in the GTP-U header added by the UPF to the NG-RAN is defined in [56].
+PDU Set information in the GTP-U header added by the UPF to the NG-RAN is defined in TS 38.415 [56].

 If the NG-RAN receives PDU Set QoS Parameters, it enables the PDU Set based QoS handling and applies PDU Set QoS Parameters.
 When the PDU Set QoS parameters are available, they will supersede the PDU QoS parameters (i.e. PSDB/PSER supersedes the PDB/PER).